mnelson4/printmyblog/readme.txt

 Want more?
 [Tell us what matters to you on GitHub](https://github.com/mnelson4/printmyblog/issues).
 Thanks to a revenue stream through optional payments, this is actively supported and improved.

 = Our Mission =

-Besides just converting your blog to a different format, the plugin’s mission is to preserve your blog for decades to come in a low-tech format.
+1. Preserve your blog for decades to come in a low-tech format.
-Your website might not be around forever, nor might WordPress.
-But by printing it, there’s hope your blog’s ideas and stories can live on.
+2. Make WordPress an alternative to Microsoft Word and Google Docs for publishing documents.

 = Alternatives to Print My Blog =